‘The Hogwarts of the North’

 Take: A film location tour when you visit.
 Book ahead.

 Learn How: To fly a broomstick.
-When you arrive, check the “What’s On” board to see what time the classes will be taking place for the day of your visit.
+When you arrive, check the “What’s On” board to see what time the classes will be taking place on the day of your visit.

 Eat At: Alnwick Gardens, in the world’s largest Treehouse Restaurant.